sophiarailey192/openage-snap/doc/nyan/api_reference/reference_ability.md

 Speed of movement.

 **modes**
-Type of movements that can be used.
+Modes of movements that can be used.

+**type**
+Movement type used for pathfinding.

 ## ability.type.Named